Community Foundation Establishes

-New Scholarship Fund
+A New WHS Scholarship Fund

-in Memory of Mike Orris
+in memory of Mike Orris

 Please download the above pdf.
 It can then be filled out on your computer desktop.
 Be sure to save your work before submitting this form.

 Mike Orris, a long-time community member, veteran and volunteer member of the Washington Fair Board for 50+ years passed away this past summer at the age of 92.

 When the Fair Association was approached by Mike’s family to create this fund, they were immediately onboard with the idea.